 Cans are Dirty

-Even without the above warning, I have always been diligent about rinsing off the tops of soda cans, due to a personal experience and not because of rat urine.
+Even without the above warning, this author has always been diligent about rinsing off the tops of soda cans, due to a personal experience and not because of rat urine.
 During a stop at a local warehouse when I was young, I noticed a man walking across a palettes of soda cans, and immediately thought of what could be on the bottom of his shoes.
 This one experience made me realize that you just never know where those cans have been.

-It’s good idea to clean the tops of soda cans before putting them to your mouth, but concerns of getting Leptospirosis based on the tale above are unfounded.
+It’s probably a good idea to clean the tops of soda cans before putting them to your mouth, but concerns of getting Leptospirosis based on the tale above are unfounded.